eschnou/storytlr/README.md

 #Storytlr

 Storytlr is an open source lifestreaming and micro blogging platform.
 You can use it for a single user or it can act as a host for many people all from the same installation.

+Note: The default branch is the development branch, if you need a stable version, see the release-XX branches, tags, or downloads.

 ## Features